hairizuanbinnoorazman/slides-to-video/README.md

 - Support of mysql as alternative data storage
 - Support of cassandra as alternative data storage
 - Support of local storage as alternative "blob storage"
+- Support of minio storage as alternative "blob storage"
 - Support of nats as alternative queue system (workers would require push/pull mode)
 - Support deployment mode into GKE (API server - utilizes Google Datastore + Workers - utilizes Google Pubsub Pull mode)
+- Move migrate command to utilize this: https://github.com/golang-migrate/migrate - Automigrate now is only meant to get the initial scheme into db

 ## Development workflow